mayconfmelo/min-resume/docs/manual.typ

 Generate modern and direct to the point résumé, fit for today's Human Resources demands of assertiveness.
 There is no colorfull designs, figures, creative fonts, nor anything that diverts attention when reading the document: is just plain old black sans-serif text in white paper.
-In fact, if one see only the resulting résumé, may say it was written in Word, maybe --- but it was written with all of Typst's benefits and conveniences.
+In fact, if one sees only the resulting résumé, may say it was written in Word --- but it was written with all of Typst's benefits and conveniences.

 As this package was written by a Brazilian, it was made using some of the